What are Streams and alerts?

 Click into the search bar to open the Query Builder.
 You can build queries for services, operations, and attributes.
 Use

 NOT INto build the query.
-When you click into the Service or Operation field, Lightstep displays valid values.
+When you click into the Service or Operation field, the builder displays valid values.

 When you add multiple values to the Operation field, spans that match either value (